-The popular marketing concept was originally presented in full in a book called, Becoming Your Own Banker: The Infinite Banking Concept (now called "Unlock the Infinite Banking Concept, by R. Nelson Nash.
+Infinite banking was first introduced to the public in the book, Becoming Your Own Banker: The Infinite Banking Concept (now called "Unlock the Infinite Banking Concept"), by R. Nelson Nash.
 It is still the best source for understanding the original concept and how it was implemented when Nash first created it.
 A competing book called, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future, by Pamela Yellen, promises to teach you an "enhanced" version of this concept.
 It is more conceptual than Nash's book, with fewer "by the numbers" examples.

 Shortly before his death, Franklin had his will amended to include a provision for a 200-year insurance policy that would be used to help apprentices (and later, entrepreneurs) get their ideas off the ground.
 The insurance policy allowed apprentices to borrow money from the insurance fund at 5% interest.
 Over time, the fund would continue to make loans to many thousands of individuals and would eventually be used to fund city beautification and infrastructure projects for the cities of Philadelphia and Boston.

 Others tried similar ideas, with varying degrees of success.

-When asked about whole life insurance, Wanamaker freely gave his opinion about it, and why he funded his whole life insurance policies before reinvesting in his business:
+When asked about whole life insurance, Wanamaker freely gave his opinion about it, and why he funded his whole life insurance policies before reinvesting in his own business:

 Twenty years ago I had a capital of about a half million dollars.
 I then realized that a business man with a half million of capital and a million and a half of insurance on his life would have better credit than one with a half million of capital and no insurance — so I took the insurance.
 I now find that trading on the credit it created I made more profit than if the money which went into insurance had gone directly into my business.